pavansp24/vertx-tutorials/README.md

 <b>vertx-spring boot integration </b>- CRUD service using vertx and spring boot.

 - Used vertx capability for creating a rest solution
-- Used spring for dependency injection and data framework for hibernation orm operations
+- Used spring for dependency injection and data framework wrapped on top of hibernate for orm operations

 mvn clean install